datasundae/PRAGI/docs/project_context.md

-# Personal RAG Interface - Project Context
+# PRAGI - Project Context

 ## Project Overview
 A modular RAG (Retrieval-Augmented Generation) system designed for personal document management, with a focus on maintaining clean separation of concerns and modularity.